philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Innovation research is especially suited to environments that function like open systems -- ones where you are unable to control, measure, or even fully understand the relationships between elements of the system, or the system you’re investigating and other related systems.
 Innovation research uses an inductive approach, where you proceed from `observation -> pattern recognition -> development of a theory, model, or conclusion`.
 This approach is also qualitative in nature; it's not seeking numerical precision, but instead it's seeking a rich, nuanced, detailed understanding of a system, process, group of people, or person along with the same kind of nuanced, detailed, deep grasp of the _context_ surrounding that system, process, group, or person.

-This blend of inductive, qualitative research into an open system manifests as one of several branded, semi-defined styles of research:
+This blend of inductive, qualitative research into open systems manifests as one of several branded, semi-defined styles of research:

 - Jobs To Be Done research
 - Customer Development research